 - a.
-Unsecured and non-interest bearing cash advances made by stockholders to the Group for working capital purposes which are payable on demand and usually settled in cash. - b.
-Unsecured and noninterest bearing cash advances from affiliates for working capital purposes which are payable on demand and usually settled in cash.
+Unsecured and non-interest bearing cash advances made to stockholders and affiliates for working capital purposes which are payable on demand and usually settled in cash. - b.
+Unsecured and noninterest bearing cash advances from stockholders and affiliates for working capital purposes which are payable on demand and usually settled in cash.